python/cpython/Doc/reference/expressions.rst

 :meth:`~object.__rmul__` methods.

 .. versionchanged:: 3.14
-   If only one operand is a complex number, the other operand converted to a floating-point number.
+   If only one operand is a complex number, the other operand is converted to a floating-point number.

 .. index::